brittonhayes/notionmd/README.md

 Please open an issue if you find a bug or have a feature request.

-## 📄 License
+## License

 NotionMD is open-source software licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgements
+## Acknowledgements

 - [go-notion](https://github.com/dstotijn/go-notion) for Notion API interactions
 - [gomarkdown](https://github.com/gomarkdown/gomarkdown) for Markdown parsing

-## 📚 Learn More
+## Learn More

 For detailed API documentation and advanced usage examples, visit our [Go Package Documentation](https://pkg.go.dev/github.com/brittonhayes/notionmd).

 ---

-Built with 🖤 by [Britton Hayes](https://github.com/brittonhayes) and contributors.
-If you find NotionMD useful, consider giving it a star on GitHub!
+Built by [Britton Hayes](https://github.com/brittonhayes) and contributors.
+If you find NotionMD useful, consider giving it a star on GitHub.